Building control applications

 If you employ a builder they are usually responsible for making sure that their work complies with building regulations.

-These project are 'building work' and building regulations would apply:
+These projects are 'building work' and building regulations would apply:

 - putting up a new building or extending a building